shubhamili/Blog_API/README.md

 # 📝 Blog Post Management API

 This is a RESTful API for a blog platform where users can sign up, log in, create, update, delete, and interact with posts.
-It includes features like JWT authentication, role-based access control, Passport.js integration, and media upload support with Multer & Cloudinary.
+It includes features like JWT authentication,  and media upload support with Multer & Cloudinary.

 ---